Inspiraling binary charged black holes in an external magnetic field: Application of post-Newtonian dynamics in Einstein-Maxwell theory: Solution of the equations of motion to 1PN accuracy

 We now examine the 1PN-order corrections to the equations of motion and their implications for gravitational waveforms.

 Beginning with the case without an external magnetic field, we observe that conservation laws depend on the order of approximation considered.
 The total linear momentum takes the form

 At 1PN accuracy, conservation of total linear momentum reveals a deviation in the CoM position from its Newtonian definition, analogous to the uncharged case \cite{Blanchet:1998vx}.
-Integrating the total momentum yields

-where $\bm G$ denotes the CoM position at 1PN order.
 Consequently, the relation $m_1\bm{r_1}+m_2\bm{r_2}=0$ is not applicable to determine the CoM frame at this order, even though there is no background magnetic field.
 Therefore, we avoid specifying a particular coordinate system in our numerical integration.

 In the presence of an external magnetic field, energy remains the sole conserved quantity, as at Newtonian order.
 The 1PN-accurate accelerations become too complex for analytical treatment, necessitating numerical analysis.